yury-lysogorskiy/lammps/doc/src/molecule.rst

        *ioff* value = Ioff
          Ioff = offset to add to improper types *scale* value = sfactor
-         sfactor = scale factor to apply to the size and mass of the molecule
+         sfactor = scale factor to apply to the size, mass, and dipole of the molecule

 Examples
 """"""""